kcrans/ray-bandit/README.md

 ![A scene consisting of randomly colored and spaced spheres.
 There are 3 larger spheres of each material type](/images/final_render.jpg)

-For weird, buggy images check out the bloops directory.
+For weird, buggy images check out the `/bloopers` directory.

 ## Getting Started